Skip to main content Skip to main navigation

 Bushfire Preparation - Essential Guide

-Bushfires are a fact of Aussie life.
+Bushfires are a fact of life in Australia.
 You should have a fire safety plan detailing what to do in a bushfire and discuss this with your family.
 Here are some other important steps.

 What’s in this article: